xiangyu2022/LPBkg/README.md

 Further details and theory about the algorithm can be found in the **"Detecting new signals under background mismodelling",** [[arXiv:1906.06615](https://arxiv.org/pdf/1906.06615.pdf)].

-For more technical problems, please contact the author of thepackage Xiangyu Zhang at zhan6004@umn.edu.
+For more technical problems, please contact the author of the package Xiangyu Zhang at zhan6004@umn.edu.

 For more theoretical references, please contact the author of the paper Sara Algeri at salgeri@umn.edu.